All Episodes

 You can't put that genie back in the bottle.

-And that by the before I that that part of the note, this person practically was quoting me verbatim unknowingly.
+Would you please explain to me how and by the before that part of the note, this person practically was quoting me verbatim unknowingly.

-And you know, so I'm reading what I have said already.
+You know, so I'm reading what I have said already.

 Somebody has written me this.

-And then would you please explain to me how this is going to end up with Obama getting blamed?
+And then, would you please explain to me how this is going to end up with Obama getting blamed?

 I just don't see it.

-And I little red light went off.
+And a little red light went off.

-And I excuse me, I'm the guy who's been telling you from the get-go, if we can't make Obama own the first four years of his term, what makes us think we can make him own a weekend?
+Excuse me, I'm the guy who's been telling you from the get-go, if we can't make Obama own the first four years of his term, what makes us think we can make him own a weekend or one day of going over the cliff.

 We lost the election.